Big-Life-Lab/pbl-planning-tool-guide/README.md

-#Guidance for the Project Big Life Planning Tool
+# Guidance for the Project Big Life Planning Tool

-The Project Big Life Planning Tool (http://policy.projectbiglife.ca/) was developed in order to support health professionals: research, plan, develop, and evaluate evidence-based health interventions.
+The Project Big Life Planning Tool (http://policy.projectbiglife.ca/) was developed in order to support health professionals to perform research, plan, develop, and evaluate evidence-based public health interventions in Canada.

 This guidance document outlines **what the tool is**, **how it to use it**, and **how it operates**.
 The guidance includes the following sections: